epam/edp-install/docs/operator-guide/edp-access-model.md

 For example, a user who needs developer access to SonarQube should be assigned the `sonar-developers` or `developer` composite role in Keycloak.

-### EDP Approach for Managing Access
+### KubeRocketCI Approach for Managing Access

-EDP provides its own SonarQube Permission Template, which is used to manage user access and permissions for SonarQube projects.
+KubeRocketCI provides its own SonarQube Permission Template, which is used to manage user access and permissions for SonarQube projects.

 The template is stored in the custom SonarQube resource of the operator, an example of a custom resource can be found below.